 Just how old IS Jack McKeon?
 Let’s put it in perspective:

-McKeon’s appointment is indeed an interim one but here’s hoping for a lengthy one.jack mckeon, Managers, Marlins
+McKeon’s appointment is indeed an interim one but here’s hoping for a lengthy one.Tags: jack mckeon, Managers, Marlins

 White Sox manager Ozzie Guillen is in doghouse again though I’m not sure for the right reasons.
 He’s been suspended for two games following his altercation with umpire Todd Tichenor at Yankee Stadium Wednesday night.
 MLB states that Guillen is in violation of its “social media policy and other regulations regarding the use of electronic equipment during the course of a game."